 Gretchen and Rebecca have four recordings together including Parallel Lines/Celtic Fiddles which highlights Gretchen's string arranging around the New England Contra/Irish repertoire, and The Fiddlers' Three with fiddler Don Woodcock, which features Old Time tunes in three part harmony.

-In addition to performing with her sister, Gretchen plays traditional Irish/New England repertoire with NYC jazz pianist, Daniel Kelly in their duo, Koehler & Kelly and plays old time music with fiddler, Don Woodcock in Northern New York.
+In addition to performing with her sister, Gretchen plays traditional Irish/New England repertoire with NYC jazz pianist, Daniel Kelly in their duo, Koehler & Kelly and plays old time music with fiddler, Don Woodcock in Northern New York and if often joined by her son Sylvain Foisy on fiddle and step dance.
 Rebecca has worked as a studio musician with folk singers including Dar Williams (The Honesty Room) and performs with her husband, guitarist Brandt Kronholm in their home in Southern Texas.

 "A meaty and worthwhile album by two very important and virtuosic contributors to the sound of fiddling in the Northeast.
 Adventurous." -Fiddler Magazine